Esther Vilar

 Esther Margareta Vilar (born Esther Margareta Katzen, September 16, 1935) is an Argentine-German writer.
 She trained and practised as a medical doctor before establishing herself as an author.
 She is best known for her 1971 book The Manipulated Man and its various follow-ups, which argue that, contrary to common feminist and women's rights rhetoric, women in industrialized cultures are not oppressed, but rather exploit a well-established system of manipulating men.

 Biography

-Vilar's parents were jewish-German emigrants.
-They separated when she was three years old.
+Esther Vilar was born in Buenos Aires in 1935.
+Her parents had emigrated to Argentina after the Nazis came to power in the early 1930s because her father’s family was Jewish.
+Her mother, who was from Nuremberg, did not feel at home in exile and returned to Germany shortly after her daughter’s birth.
+There, she and Esther lived in Nuremberg.
+After the destruction of Nuremberg in World War II, she returned with her to Argentina to be with her husband for a few years.

-She studied medicine at the University of Buenos Aires, and in 1960 went to West Germany on scholarship to continue her studies in psychology and sociology.
+Vilar studied medicine at the University of Buenos Aires, and in 1960 went to West Germany on scholarship to continue her studies in psychology and sociology.
 She worked as a doctor in a Bavarian hospital for a year, and has also worked as a translator, saleswoman, assembly-line worker in a thermometer factory, shoe model, and secretary.

 Esther married the German author Klaus Wagn in 1961.
 The marriage ended in divorce but they had a son, Martin, in 1964.
 Concerning the divorce she stated, "I didn't break up with the man, just with marriage as an institution."